64bitpandas/data8/README.md

 ```

 **Grouping a Table**
+ - The default `func_to_apply` is to count the number of rows for each category in `Column 1`.
+ - If `func_to_apply` is undefined on a specific column (e.g. trying to `sum` a bunch of strings) then the column will still exist, but will be empty.
 ```python
 # Makes a table with all possible combinations of values in the two columns, then applies func_to_apply to the remaining columns in the table.
 table.group(['Column 1', 'Column 2'], func_to_apply)